-Working on green, climate resilient development, our team is located in Rwanda’s capital Kigali, while our Advisory Board members are from the global development community of professionals.
+Working on green, climate resilient &sustainable developments, our team is located in Rwanda’s capital Kigali, while our Advisory Board members are from the global development community of professionals.

 International Relations and Cooperation